Posts

 I have provided virtual remote mediation for many years to accommodate clients living in different locations.
 And I have learned a lot about what makes for a successful Zoom mediation.

-Online Divorce During Covid-19: Do’s and Don’ts
+Online Divorce: Do’s and Don’ts

 DO Plan Ahead